everpub/openscienceprize/proposal.md

 together components, in use in a real-life environment.

-Currently assembling the right technological solutions for an open and reusable publication requires considerable technical skill.
-Often beyond the level of expertise of individual scientists.
-In addition having to start from scratch is a daunting and high risk task.
+Currently assembling the right technological solutions for an open and reusable publication requires considerable technical skill, often beyond the level of expertise of individual scientists.
+In addition having to assemble the components for a reusable publication from scratch is a daunting and high risk task.
 Researchers who invest time and resources risk constructing a solution which in the end is not up to scratch, leading to wasted effort.